PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

 If an object with one of the above types has children it is always exported as an empty.

 #### Objects whose name starts with "sv_", "p_" or "collision" will be marked as hidden in the .msh file.
 This should be consistent with other .msh exporters.

+#### Objects whose name ends with "_lod2", "_lod3", "_lowres" or "_lowrez" will be marked as hidden in the .msh file.
+This should be consistent with other .msh exporters.

 #### For completeness poloygons (`NDXL` chunks), triangles (`NDXT`) and triangle strips (`STRP`) are all saved.